linxinemily/vue-media-simple-manager/README.md

 # Vue Media Simple Manager

 > simple media mananger build with Vue.js 2.0.

 ## Intro

-you can use these Vue components provided by *Vue Media Simple Manager* to handle images uploading and manage these images, including editting the `alt` and `title` of the images.
+you can use these Vue components provided by *Vue Media Simple Manager* to handle images uploading and manage uploaded images, including editing the `alt` and `title` of the images.

 ## Installation